JoseBlanca/seq_crumbs/README.rst

 Another software very similar in the approach to Seq Crumbs is the nice fastx_ collection.

-Other related software: Pyroclenaer_, lucy_, and FastQC_.
+Other related software: Pyrocleaner_, lucy_, and FastQC_.

 License
 -------